 About the Scholarships

 The Journalism Education Association sponsors up to five $1,000 scholarships for education majors who intend to teach scholastic journalism.
 Each recipient must be an upper-division or master’s degree student in a college program designed to prepare him/her for teaching at the secondary-school level.
-Current secondary-school journalism teachers who are in a degree program to improve their journalism teaching skills are also eligible.
+Current secondary-school journalism teachers who are in a degree program to improve their journalism teaching skills also are eligible.

 - Each recipient must complete the application and include the following: